githubswarup/heroku_ops/README.md

 * db restore (pull down your heroku database and `psql < tmp/latest.db`)
 * deploys (push to heroku remotes)

-These tasks all assume your heroku application names are of the format `"#{Rails.application.class.parent_name.underscore.gsub('_','-')}-#{environment}"`, where environment is one of staging, production.
+These tasks will use the two following environment variables to determine your staging and production app names:

+If these variables aren't present, it will default to the following format:
+`"#{Rails.application.class.parent_name.underscore.gsub('_','-')}-#{environment}"`

+## Addons

 Setting up an app includes the following free Heroku addons:

-*heroku-postgresql:hobby-dev
-*newrelic:wayne
-*papertrail:choklad
-*rediscloud:30
-*scheduler:standard
-*sendgrid:starter
+* heroku-postgresql:hobby-dev
+* newrelic:wayne
+* papertrail:choklad
+* rediscloud:30
+* scheduler:standard
+* sendgrid:starter

 App name configuration flags and more detailed documentation will come in a later version.